jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

 In _HTTP Switchboard_, I eventually accepted to support Adblock Plus net request filters, after having [squarely refused](/gorhill/httpswitchboard/issues/149#issuecomment-32458730) to do so.
 Support for Adblock Plus net request filtering [first appeared in version 0.8.4.0](/gorhill/httpswitchboard/wiki/Change-log#0840).

-When I decided to support pattern-matching net request filtering, I took the decision to start from scratch and to not look at ABP code on how they implemented pattern-matching net request filtering, and as with matrix filtering, the obvious goal for my implementation is that it had to be as efficient as I can think of.
+When I decided to support pattern-matching net request filtering, I took the decision to start from scratch and to not look at ABP code on how they implemented pattern-matching net request filtering, and as with matrix filtering, the obvious goal for my implementation is that it had to be as efficient as possible.

-ABP-compatible pattern-matching filters have been supported since a while now, but here I would like to show the difference in my implementation and that of the official ABP extension.
+ABP-compatible pattern-matching filters have been supported since a while now, but here I would like to show through benchmarking results the difference in my implementation and that of the official ABP extension.
 Remember, pattern-matching is a CPU-intensive operation, so the goal of an implementation is to minimize as much as possible the number of filters tested for each URL.

 So for both ABP and HTTPSB, I ran my [reference benchmark](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites), and here are the results for ADP first: